Natetp/SARIMA-model.py/README.md

 #H1: It is a non-stationary

     if result[1] > 0.05:
-      print("Reject null hypothesis, take this series as non-stationery")
+      print("Reject null hypothesis, take this series as non-stationary")
     else:
       print("Accept null hypothesis, take this series as stationary")